seanf316/P4-Cinema-Go/TESTING.md

 - Registered Users can comment on Reviews
 - Comment form created for User to add comment

 Comment functionality is only available to registered Users.
 Users can Comment on reviews by clicking the "Comment" button on the review card shown on the Review page.
-They will be redirected to the Comment form page where once they fill out required fields and click the "Update" button their comment will be then rendered within the review card on the Reviews page.
-Along with the comment text the following be be rendered - commenter name, date/time of comment, an Edit icon and a Delete icon.
+They will be redirected to the Comment form page where once they fill out the required fields and click the "Update" button their comment will be then rendered within the review card on the Reviews page.
+Along with the comment text, the following will be rendered - commenter name, date/time of comment, an Edit icon, and a Delete icon.

 The Comment Form page is fully responsive see Feature images and Mobile screenshots in [README.md](README.md)